-Having completed a full quarter post the Life Technologies
+Having completed a third full quarter post the Life Technologies

-diagnostics.
-However, in a challenging market environment, mere 3%
+anticipated.
+However, in a challenging market environment, still

-organic growth remains a concern.
-Moreover, economic uncertainties
+low organic growth remains a concern.
+Moreover, economic

-and currency headwinds continue to act as dampeners.
-We are thus
+uncertainties and currency headwinds continue to act as dampeners.

 Headquartered in Waltham, MA, Thermo Fisher Scientific Inc.